 Marine Surveyor 33425 – How to Interpret a Marine Surveyor's Findings on Hull Blistering and Delamination?

-One common problem that marine surveyors encounter during their inspections is hull blistering and delamination.
+One common problem that a marine surveyor 33425 encounters during their inspections is hull blistering and delamination.
 This article will guide you on how to interpret a marine surveyor’s findings regarding these issues and the steps you should take to address them.

 Hull blistering often occurs due to a chemical reaction between the boat’s fiberglass laminate and water or moisture that has seeped into the hull.
 Over time, this reaction causes pockets of trapped moisture to form beneath the gel coat, resulting in visible blisters on the surface.
 A marine surveyor will diligently inspect the boat’s hull for any signs of blistering during their assessment.